samthedataman/wsj_scraper/README.md

 2) Sentiment/Polarity per article
 3) Name Entity Recognication for politications / world leaders / places etc.
 4) Comment word length
-5) Reply or Origonal Comment Indicator
+5) Reply or Original Comment Indicator

 This scraper is currently hosted locally and is being reformated in order to work via docker/ec2 instance!